AIBendereL/LSUN-Bedroom-Diffusion-UNet-with-Layer-Architectures-and-Hyperparameters-Experiment/README.md

 **(x axis is the number of batches)**
 **(if the images not showing, please check the "images" folder with correspoing PATH)**

+## Conclusion
-7. For this Latent Diffusion UNet with LSUN Bedroom dataset, here are Layer Architectures and Hyperparameters patterns I tried that gave the good Mean/Std graphs, or something similar:
+For this Latent Diffusion UNet with LSUN Bedroom dataset, here are Layer Architectures and Hyperparameters patterns I tried that gave the good Mean/Std graphs, or something similar:
 - Try Batch Norm layers.
 - Try smaller Learning Rate.
 - Try smaller Batch.
 - For Diffusers UNet, try more blocks.
 - For Diffusers UNet, try more block_out_channels.
 - For Diffusers UNet, try more Attention blocks.

+# Further Experiments
+Some more experiments ideas:
+1. It is recommended and a good practice to fine-tune a pre-trained model.
+2. The guide on Diffusers main page suggests to normalize the input of the UNet, which is what the UNet wants.
+3. Train even longer.